HenReeco/starter-hugo-academic/content/authors/admin/_index.md

   url: https://www.engr.uky.edu/research-faculty/departments/computer-science

 # Short bio (displayed in user profile at end of posts)
-bio: PhD candidate conducting research on smart grids and power conservation, providing CS expertise in cross-field projects and supervising undergrad research.
+bio: I am an inter-disciplinary scientist with a PhD in Computer Science, focusing on AI-powered Cyber-Physical Systems

 # Interests to show in About widget
 interests: